Educators

 Know the criminal consequences of bullying

-Understand that reporting bullying is important step to stop the behaviour
+Understand that reporting bullying is an important step to stop the behaviour

 Know the five steps to deal with a bully